I wake to hear the usual, “ Hungry Jacks maintenance- how can I help you?” It was the 10th day of COVID lockdown.

 So the last few days I have transitioned back into just another coffee addict.
 Waiting patiently, face all masked-up and with a dog or two in hand waiting for my morning hit.

-To complete the look, we are all in sweat pants and hoodies making it feel like we are at an injection centre waiting for our delicious morphine.
+To complete the look, we are all in sweat pants and hoodies making it look like we are waiting outside the local injection centre waiting for our delicious morning morphine.

 I also started to take daily runs, which is the one exercise I hate the most.
 Just today I accidentally chased a lady all the way from the Fish-markets, to the Tramsheds ( around 2-3kms ).